-Students are not to bring to school any device that could be used as a weapon.
+Students are not to bring to school any device that could be used as or look like a weapon.
 This includes, but is not limited to, things such as mace, pepper spray, stun guns etc. that may ordinarily be considered protective devices.